piaskowskikacper/jp-project/README.md

 # jp-projetct
-old c++ final project for some laboratories
+old c++ final project for some programming laboratories early 2021 - beginning of studies